aktfrikshun/gifthealth/README.md

 2. **Event Ordering**: Assumed events are processed in the order they appear in the input file.

-3. **Patient/Drug Uniqueness**: Assumed that patient names and drug names don't contain spaces (as stated in requirements).
+3. **Patient/Drug Names**: Assumed that patient names and drug names don't contain spaces (as stated in requirements).

 4. **Output Format**: Assumed the output format should match the example exactly, including the colon after patient name and the specific wording ("fills", "income").

 5. **Income Calculation**: Interpreted "returns cancel out a prior filled event" to mean returns cancel both the fill count and the income from that fill, plus incur a $1 penalty.

-6. **Patients Without Created Prescriptions**: Assumed that patients who only have events for prescriptions that were never created should not appear in the output.
+6. **Patients Without Created Prescriptions**: Assumed that patients who only have events for prescriptions that were never created should not appear in the output.  **Verify with product owner

 ### Model Relationships and Validations